ItSimpleCode/The-snake-animation/README.md

 if you want my services:
 - gmail: elqayedycontact@gmail.com
 - instagram: @itsimplecode for code.
-- instagram: @yeqweb for UI/UX design.
-- facebook: null
-- facebook: null
+- facebook: @itsimplecod for code.
 - twitter: null